abdullah-a8/COSMOS-React/README.md

     .venv\Scripts\activate  # Windows
     ```

-3.  **Install Dependencies**:
+3.  **Install Python Dependencies**:
+    Install all necessary Python packages listed in `requirements.txt`.
     ```bash
     pip install -r requirements.txt
     ```

+4.  **Install Frontend Dependencies & Build (if applicable for local development)**:
+    The frontend is a React application.
+For local development or to build it manually:
+    ```bash
+    cd frontend
+    npm install --legacy-peer-deps
+    # To run the development server (usually on http://localhost:3000):
+    # npm start
+    # To build the static assets:
+    # npm run build
+    cd ..
+    ```
+    *Note: The root `package.json` contains a `heroku-postbuild` script (`"cd frontend && npm install --include=dev --legacy-peer-deps && npm run build"`) which automates this process for Heroku deployments.*

-4.  **Configure Environment Variables**:
+5.  **Configure Environment Variables**:
-    Create a file named `.env` in the project root directory and add your API keys and Pinecone details.
-The application uses the `python-dotenv` library to load these variables.
+    Create a file named `.env` in the project root directory.
+This file is used by `python-dotenv` to load your sensitive API keys and configuration settings.
+    Add the following, replacing the placeholder values with your actual credentials:
     ```dotenv
     OPENAI_API_KEY="your_openai_api_key"
     GROQ_API_KEY="your_groq_api_key"